The Master of Rasina and Župa

 ABOVE RIGHT: Detail of the northwest tower wall

 In the southern part of the fortification, a brick-tiled fireplace and the town’s water supply system were situated.
-Specifically, atmospheric water was collected in a circular cistern with a diameter of five meters, which was internally insulated with a thick layer of clay.
+Atmospheric water was collected in a circular cistern with a diameter of five meters, which was internally insulated with a thick layer of clay.
 The cistern contained four wells built with slab stones, with the interspace between them filled by a gravel filter.
-Notably, during the exploration of the site, three of the four wells still contained clear water.
+Notably, during the site’s exploration, three of the four wells still contained clear water.

 ABOVE LEFT: View from Koznik to the Kopaonik and Željin mountain tops